-Thousands of people walk through the doors of the Health Sciences Centre on a daily basis, many of whom require urgent care.
-It is a highpressure environment where people in stress can wait extended periods of time for care.
+Thousands of people walk through the doors at the Health Sciences Centre on a daily basis, many of whom require urgent care.
+It is a high pressure environment where people in stress can wait extended periods of time for care.

 It is a pressure point, as it is a provincial and regional resource, that has to be addressed.

-This year, \$10 million will be invested to redesign and expand the emergency room.
+This year, \$10 million will be invested to re-design and expand the emergency room.